LaunchSchoolKalisz/Launch_School_RB130/study_guide/blocks.md

 ### Return Value of a Block

 Like methods, blocks have a return value and this is determined by the last expression in the block.
 Whatever that expression evaluates to will be implicitly returned by the block.
-This value can be captures and utilized when execution returns to the method implementation that yielded to the block.
+This value can be captured and utilized when execution returns to the method implementation that yielded to the block.

 We can capture the return value of a block by assigning it to a local variable inside the method.
 This value, then, can be called up at any time and evaluated or manipulated.